silverstripe/cwp-starter-theme/docs/working-with-standards.md

 npm run-script lint
 ```

 Once again, let me stress that you don't have to use these if you don't want to.
-I've just described what the development team, who made the new theme, are doing on their machines.
+I've just described what this theme's development team are doing on their machines.
 Perhaps you'd find these tools useful on other projects as well.
 We certainly have!